 After the screen-printing process, and once the tapestry is completely dry, they are then taken to the washing area where their employees wash the tapestries in water filled with turmeric powder that changes the color.
 This helps keep the colors intact and get the tapestry back to its original pattern and design.

 Once the tapestries are washed, they are hung on bamboos again to dry.
 The end-result is absolutely breathtaking.
 It is mesmerizing to watch the entire process of a mandala tapestry being made from conception to the final masterpiece:

 Overall, I was very fortunate to be able to witness, appreciate and document how people still use their hands to make beautiful crafts in a place where the techniques and design motifs are used and imprinted into the material to tell such an enchanting story.

 The design of the mandala is supposed to be a calming influence on the mind, so much so that irritating thoughts are unable to get through, allowing the mind to take a break whilst encouraging the creative juices to flow so one can run free (I am already in the midst of hanging these tapestries all around my house!).
 There are many reasons why people believe in this.
 A representation of wholeness and a notion that the world extends both beyond and within our bodies and minds is something people can relate to on a spiritual level.

 These beautiful pieces are multi-purposeful; they are wall hangings, beach throws, picnic towels, etc. We also make them in a duvet set with matching pillowcases.
-Currently we are displaying and offering these masterpieces at Columbia Mall, MD as well as via our affiliates in our affiliate program, of which you can be a part of too!
-If you’d love to buy these tapestries or become an affiliate, you should go to www.lusinia.com or email me at email@example.com.
+Currently we are displaying and offering these masterpieces at Towson Town Center in Towson Town Mall as well as via our affiliates in our affiliate program, of which you can be a part of too!
+If you’d love to buy these tapestries or become an affiliate, you should go to www.lusinia.com or email me at firstname.lastname@example.org.